ryankiros/visual-semantic-embedding/README.md

 ## Results

 Below is a table of results obtained using the code from this repository, comparing the numbers reported in our paper. aR@K is the Recall@K for image annotation (higher is better), while sR@K is the Recall@K for image search (higher is better).
 Medr is the median rank of the closest ground truth (lower is better).
+NOTE: these results use features from 1 image crop.
+Some papers report results using average features from 10 crops, which gives better results.

 **Flickr8K**